srivatsav1998/Attendance-tracker/README.md

 # Slac
 A website for slac community.
+Slack is community for programing

 ## Prerequisites
 PHPMyAdmin